juhp/fbrnch/README.md

     (specifically koji, bodhi-client, fedpkg),
     but all queries are done directly by Web APIs for speed and control.
 - https checkouts are currently treated as anonymous git checkouts
+- parallel and sort, etc do not take pkgconfig() and other meta() deps into account yet (this will be fixed in rpmbuild-order)

 ## Motivation, history, talks
 This project started off as a simple tool to build a package across branches